Chinese Herbs for Dogs

 Types of Arthritis in Dogs

 Restrictions due to joint stiffness can lessen your pet’s quality of life as your once playful cat or dog becomes increasingly sedentary.
 Chinese medicine designates arthritic and muscle pain as ‘Bi Syndrome’ (pronounced bee) and can include pain and stiffness, osteoarthritis, canine hip dysplasia, rheumatoid arthritis, gout, spondylosis and intervetebral disc diseases (most common in Dachshunds).
 Pains caused by arthritic conditions are typically chronic and the symptoms may develop gradually and can be more difficult to recognize than pain due to an injury.
 Dogs generally show a change in behavior or personality when they’re experiencing chronic pain.
+Look to our all-natural Joint Flexibility Support formula for dogs in pain.

 Kidney Yang Deficiency in Dogs

-Pain and Stiffness (Cold Bi)
+Pain and Stiffness (Cold Bi) in Dogs

 Herbs can actually target the tendons and joints relieving stiffness and inflammation.
 Your pet would have difficulty moving especially in cold weather, trouble getting up after sitting, and probably does not prefer that the joints be rubbed or massaged with indications of Cold-Bi.
 This condition is often seen in dogs with hip dysplasia and hind leg weakness.